Working in partnership to help protect the town of Weymouth from the risks of coastal flooding

 Project overview

 An OBC is a document required by the UK Government Treasury when government funds are requested.
-The OBC will investigate costs and benefits of a range of options, then recommend the preferred options to improve Weymouth’s resilience to flood and erosion risks.
+The OBC will investigate costs and benefits of a range of options, then recommend the preferred options to improve Weymouth’s resilience to coastal flood and erosion risks.

-This OBC project will build on earlier work carried out by Dorset Council and the Environment Agency exploring possible options for managing flood and coastal erosion risk in Weymouth.
+This OBC project will build on earlier work carried out by Dorset Council and the Environment Agency exploring possible options for managing coastal flood and erosion risk in Weymouth.
 The earlier work recommended a phased approach to improve resilience in three stages:

-- up to 2042
+• up to 2042

-- up to 2062
+• up to 2062

 The OBC being produced will apply for funding for the first phase of work to take the project up to 2042.
 It will prioritise sections of harbour walls that are currently lower, or close to the end of their design life, and sections identified along the esplanade which are at the most risk of erosion.